esperhq/esper-api/README.md

 ### List Available Light Nodes
-This returns an array of light node objects each with associated metadata. call it like so;
+This returns an array of light node objects each with associated metadata.
+Call it like so:
 ```javascript
 Esper.getAvailableLights().then((lights)=>{
     console.log(lights);
 });
 ```
-This will print
+This will print:
 ```javascript
 [
     {